kedacore/keda-docs/content/docs/2.3/scalers/apache-kafka.md

 - `topic` - Name of the topic on which processing the offset lag.
 - `lagThreshold` - Average target value to trigger scaling actions.
 (Default: `5`, Optional)
 - `offsetResetPolicy` - The offset reset policy for the consumer.
 (Values: `latest`, `earliest`, Default: `latest`, Optional)
-- `allowIdleConsumers` - Optional.
-When set to `true`, the number of replicas can exceed the number of partitions on a topic, allowing for idle consumers. (default: `false`)
+- `allowIdleConsumers` - When set to `true`, the number of replicas can exceed the number of partitions on a topic, allowing for idle consumers.
+(Default: `false`, Optional)

 ### Authentication Parameters